Replay (sports): Baseball

-In the rare event that a Major League Baseball game ends in a tie, it is replayed if necessary to decide postseason advancement.
-Tied games count in statistical records, but are not counted in a team's win-loss percentage.
+Until 2007, in the rare event that a Major League Baseball game ended in a tie, it was replayed if necessary to decide postseason advancement.
+Tied games counted in statistical records, but were not counted in a team's win-loss percentage.
+Since 2007, tied games that must be abandoned for whatever reason are resumed (if feasible and/or necessary) from the point of suspension, as opposed to being replayed in full.

-Until the 2020 Major League Baseball season, it was possible for teams to protest games, usually if the manager believed his team was negatively impacted by a consequential umpiring decision that violated MLB rules.
+Until the 2020 Major League Baseball season, it was possible for teams to protest games, usually if the manager believed his team was harmed by a consequential umpiring decision that violated MLB rules.
 If the protest was upheld, the game would be replayed from the "point-of-protest" at a later date.
 In total, 15 MLB games were partially replayed under this rule, the last such occurrence happening in 2014.
 Most upheld protests were in the National League.
 The only case where the American League upheld a protest and ordered a replay was after the famous Pine Tar Incident in 1983.
 The rule was abolished after the 2019 MLB season, so protests and ensuing replays are no longer possible.